 Jonty joined BP Oil in 1992, where he performed several roles in operations, trading and refining.
 In 1998 he took over the business development team looking after the Former Soviet Union, Mediterranean and Africa.
 During this period, he took on the role of BP nominated director in the setup of a new internet company the Intercontinental Exchange, which is now the world’s second largest energy exchange.

 In 2001 Jonty moved to Vietnam to be the marketing manager for upstream.
 In this role, he was responsible for negotiating gas sales agreements with the State Oil and Power companies and working with the World Bank to finance new Power stations.
 Following this, he moved to Angola where he was the commercial manager for BP’s first deep water oil development.
 Prior to his current role, Jonty was the executive assistant for the head of Integrated Supply & Trading, then Group Strategy, in the corporate centre.

-Jonty is currently Chief Operating Officer for BP’s LNG business with a responsibility for the management of upstream contracts in Trinidad, Egypt and North West Shelf, merchant supply from Freeport in the USA and Coral LNG in Mozambique, a fleet of 16 LNG carriers, regas facilities in the USA, UK, Spain and Italy, as well as long term customer contracts globally.
+Since 2006 Jonty has been the global head of LNG for BP with a responsibility for the management of upstream contracts in Trinidad, Egypt and North West Shelf, merchant supply from Freeport in the USA and Coral LNG in Mozambique, a fleet of 16 LNG carriers, regas facilities in the USA, UK, Spain and Italy, the development of the Acu integrated regas and power project in Brazil as well as long term customer contracts globally.

 Chief Financial Officer & Deputy Chairman of the Management Board